Longford GAA saddened by death of 'true character and stalwart' Johnny Marlowe

 "Ar dheis Dé go raibh a anam dílis."

-CAPTION: Umpire Johnny Marlowe, from Longford, signals a '45' after the ball had crossed the line during the 2008 GAA Football Leinster Senior Championship 1st Round between Kildare and Wicklow at Croke Park.
-Picture credit: Ray McManus / SPORTSFILE
+Building work on Longford's €4m Connected Project has recently got underway on the county town's Market Square as part of the county's well documented regenerational master plan

-Kenagh GAA are shocked and saddened to learn of the passing of our former player and long time games official and friend Johnny Marlowe.— Kenagh GAA - St. Dominic's (@KenaghS) August 15, 2022
+Umpire Johnny Marlowe signals a '45' after the ball had crossed the line during the 2008 GAA Football Leinster Senior Championship 1st Round between Kildare and Wicklow at Croke Park

-To his wife Pauline, his children, family & friends, Kenagh GAA extend our deepest sympathies.
+Irish show jumping star Shane Sweetnam and James Kann Cruz, the number one ranked nine-year-old in the world, who will feature in Friday’s Aga Khan Nations Cup in the RDS

 Subscribe or register today to discover more from DonegalLive.ie